Bugging out is undoubtedly one of the most popular topics in survival literature, as well as in online discussion forums.

 We talk endlessly about bug out locations (BOLs) and bug out vehicles (BOVs).
 Yet, for all of that discussion, one rather critical part of the plan often lacks attention.

-We talk a lot about HOW to bug out, but we often forget to give thought to the WHEN of bugging out.
+We talk a lot about HOW to bug out, but we often forget that sometimes bugging in is the required course of action.

 Weighing Your Options

 First of all, I firmly believe that bugging out should be considered your last option rather than your primary plan of action in most disaster scenarios.

 For most of us, home is where we have the bulk of our supplies and hitting the trail with even a fraction of what we have stockpiled would be an arduous effort, to say the least.

 Sure, we can fit all sorts of supplies in our vehicle but what if motorized travel isn’t a viable option?